buzzqrd/lncpy/README.md

 $ lncpy 15 logs.txt 48 report.txt
 ```

 ## Contributing
 Contributions to the code are welcome!
 Just keep in mind that:
--New features should be simple and fit the core functionality
+- New features should be simple and fit the core functionality
--Code should be in C
+- Code should be in C
--Changes based on personal preference are best left in your fork
+- Changes based on personal preference are best left in your fork

 ## Licence
 This software is licenced under the GNU General Public License v3.0.